ytraiba/Podcast-Template/README.md

 * Create a mobile ready website that scales to any screen size.
 * Implement a colored theme given to me by a client
-* Create a podcast website that is easily updated thanks to React components.
+* Create a podcast website that is easily updated using React components.

 ## Dependencies & Libraries